[Updated August 2022] Best Housing Off-Campus For University Of Toronto Students

 Average rent in Toronto

 Toronto is one of the most expensive cities in Canada.
-According to liv.rent’s July 2021 rent report, the average cost of rent in the city was just under $1,700 for both furnished and unfurnished units.
+According to our latest Rent Report, the average cost of rent across the Greater Toronto Area was $1,979 for an unfurnished, one-bedroom unit, and $2,091 for a furnished unit as of August 2022.

 Getting a place as close to campus as possible is important because being a student is hard enough — tacking on a difficult commute can really wear you down.